Recent Advances in Multi-modal 3D Intelligence: A Comprehensive Survey and Evaluation: Image-assisted 3D Scene Understanding and Generation

-However, the above methods align multi-modal features in a one-to-one correspondence, which can only achieve information interaction between matched 3D and 2D features, discarding useful information in those unmatched ones.
-DsCML \cite{peng2021sparse} designs a dynamic sparse-to-dense cross-modal learning to address this issue, where features of an individual 3D point can interact with those of dense relevant 2D pixels.
-This effective design is inspired by the fact that neighboring pixels likely belong to the same category, as well as all the same-categorized pixel features should be sampled to exchange information with the corresponding 3D point feature.
-Specifically, for each 3D point, DsCML utilizes the deformable convolution \cite{dai2017deformable} to adaptively search the patch of the 2D feature map with appropriate size, dynamically capturing related 2D pixel features with the same category.
-Once the classifier has handled features, a sparse-to-dense loss is used to align the supremum and infimum of a set of 2D probability scores with their corresponding individual 3D probability score, exchanging the information between different modalities in a many-to-one manner.
+These methods align multi-modal features in a one-to-one correspondence, which can only achieve information interaction between matched 3D and 2D features, discarding useful information in those unmatched ones.
+DsCML \cite{peng2021sparse} designs a dynamic sparse-to-dense cross-modal learning to address this issue, where each 3D point interacts with a patch of relevant 2D pixels.
+The approach leverages the observation that neighboring pixels of the same category are semantically related.
+Specifically, for each 3D point, DsCML utilizes the deformable convolution \cite{dai2017deformable} to adaptively search the patch of image with appropriate size, dynamically capturing related 2D pixel features with the same category.
+And, a sparse-to-dense loss is used to align the supremum and infimum of a set of 2D probability scores with their corresponding individual 3D probability score, exchanging the information between different modalities in a many-to-one manner.